 Hamlet socks are made of wool, but as Murray Hamlet confided, the military was unable to afford the fine merino wool that would make them better.
 They have a plush pad of terry-knit wool, similar to the terry-cloth of a bath towel, but with the terry loops on the outside of the sock; having them on the outside seems counterintuitive but worked significantly better than with them on the inside.
 Roughly around the year 2000, the military stopped sourcing these socks, and they are no longer available.
 Our contacts in the military have been unable to figure out why the military quite sourcing them.
+Hamlet socks are available to civilians from techspun.com as their All Weather 2 Part Sock System, which includes a liner sock, although Murray Hamlet said they worked as well to prevent blisters without the inner liner sock.

-For a commercial equivalent, though softer and more comfortable but made from more expensive merino wool, Hamlet recommended SmartWool or similar socks, but turned inside out so the plush terry pad is on the outside (he said they sold better with the plush on the inside even though not as good for preventing blisters), or better, wool trekking socks long made by Jacob Rohner of Switzerland, which have somewhat harder terry plush on the outside.
-Darn Tough Hike/ Trek cushioned boot socks, if inside out, come close to the original Hamlet boot socks, as the plush terry twists are more tightly twisted and harder than SmartWool socks' softer terry twists.
-One problem with socks with terry loops on the outside is that they are even better than regularly-worn socks (which are pretty good themselves) at picking up lots of burs, burrs, hitchhikers, whatever you call those Velcro-like seeds that like to stick to fuzzy clothes.
+For a commercial equivalent, softer and more comfortable but made from more expensive merino wool, Hamlet recommended SmartWool or similar socks, but turned inside out so the plush terry pad is on the outside (he said they sold better with the plush on the inside even though not as good for preventing blisters), or better, wool trekking socks long made by Jacob Rohner of Switzerland, which have somewhat harder terry plush on the outside.
+Darn Tough Hike/Trek cushioned boot socks, if inside out, come close to the original Hamlet boot socks, as the plush terry twists are more tightly twisted and harder than SmartWool socks' softer terry twists.

+One problem with socks with terry loops on the outside is that they are even better than regularly-worn socks (which are pretty good themselves) at picking up lots of burs, burrs, hitchhikers, whatever you call those

+Velcro-like seeds that like to stick to fuzzy clothes.
 The solution is to wear a pair of gaiters over your socks; gaiters are things you wrap around your bootlaces and at least part of your lower legs.
 Not only do they keep prickly things from sticking to your socks, they keep water, dirt and pebbles from getting between your boot and sock.
 As with Swiss Army knives and Leatherman tools, there seems to be a competition amongst members of both sexes to get the tallest, heaviest and manliest-looking gaiters, with Outdoor Research Crocodile Gaiters being particularly popular among ASRC members.
 However, even a small, lightweight pair work pretty well.